-Margaret Mayer serves as a consultant and facilitator in Houston, Texas with a focus on justice, equity, and inclusion.
-In addition, she works with the University of Houston’s Graduate College of Social Work as Field Coordinator for the face-to-face student program, Adjunct Professor, and Field Supervisor for the Houston Policy Practice Placement Initiative.
-She has worked extensively across systems, working in government, nonprofit and the private sector in evaluating both racial equity and LGBTQ+ inclusion.
+Margaret Mayer (she/her) serves as a Lead Facilitator and Communications Strategist for Full Circle Strategies in Houston, Texas.
+With a focus on justice, anti-racism, and inclusion she also works with the University of Houston’s Graduate College of Social Work as an Adjunct Professor and Field Supervisor for the Houston Policy Practice Placement Initiative.
+She has worked extensively across systems, working in government, nonprofit and the private sector in evaluating both racial equity and LGBTQIA+ inclusion.
 She is a Certified Dare to Lead™ Facilitator and a trained state facilitator of equity and inclusion workshops.
 Margaret has trained healthcare professionals, including Texas Health and Human Services employees across all levels of the agency, members of the judiciary, government agencies and employees, business corporations, nonprofit organizations, and students, staff and faculty of higher education institutions.

 Margaret is a proud alumnus of the University of Houston’s Graduate College of Social Work, avid creative writer, and Lebanese-Cajun from South Louisiana.
-She is married to her wife with whom she shares a passion for social work, two wonderful fur babies, a love for travel, and an endless desire to try all desserts from The Great British Baking Show
+She is married to her partner with whom she shares a passion for social work, two wonderful fur babies, a love for travel, and an endless desire to try all desserts from The Great British Baking Show.

 Amittia Parker, LMSW, MPA